-[0048] Suitable biological samples useful for predicting or monitoring cardiovascular disease in a subject or for assessing the effect of therapeutic agents on subjects with cardiovascular disease include whole blood samples and samples of blood fractions, including serum and plasma.
+[0033] Suitable biological samples useful for predicting or monitoring cardiovascular disease in a subject or for assessing the effect of therapeutic agents on subjects with cardiovascular disease include but are not limited to whole blood samples, samples of blood fractions, including but not limited to serum and plasma.
 The sample may be fresh blood or stored blood (e.g. in a blood bank) or blood fractions.
-The sample may be a blood sample expressly obtained for the assays of this invention or a blood sample obtained for another purpose which can be subsampled for the assays of this invention.
-According to the invention, the sample is limited to blood, plasma or serum.
+The sample may be a blood sample expressly obtained for the assays of this invention or a blood sample obtained for another purpose which can be subsampled for the assays described berein

-- [0049] In one embodiment, the biological sample is whole blood.
+[0034] In one embodiment, the biological sample is whole blood.
 Whole blood may be obtained from the subject using standard clinical procedures.
 In another embodiment, the biological sample is plasma.
 Plasma may be obtained from whole blood samples by centrifugation of anti-coagulated blood.
 Such process provides a buffy coat of white cell components and a supernatant of the plasma.
 In another embodiment, the biological sample is serum.
 Serum may be obtained by centrifugation of whole blood samples that have been collected in tubes that are free of anti-coagulant.
 The blood is permitted to clot prior to centrifugation.
-The yellowish-reddish fluid that is obtained by centrifugation is the serum. - [0050] The sample may be pretreated as necessary by dilution in an appropriate buffer solution, heparinized, concentrated if desired, or fractionated by any number of methods including but not limited to ultracentrifugation, fractionation by fast performance liquid chromatography (FPLC), or precipitation of apolipoprotein B containing proteins with dextran sulfate or other methods.
+The yellowish-reddish fluid that is obtained by centrifugation is the serum.

+[0035] The sample may be pretreated as necessary by dilution in an appropriate buffer solution, heparinized, concentrated if desired, or fractionated by any number of methods including but not limited to ultracentrifugation, fractionation by fast performance liquid chromatography (FPLC), or precipitation of apolipoprotein B containing proteins with dextran sulfate or other methods.
 Any of a number of standard aqueous buffer solutions, employing one of a variety of buffers, such as phosphate, Tris, or the like, at physiological pH can be used.